 Heintz & Becker was able to successfully negotiate a settlement of Ms. R.’s case in the amount of $705,000.00.
 In addition to having all of her medical expenses paid and a lump sum of cash to save for any future needs, part of the settlement funds was placed into an annuity that will pay Ms. R. a monthly income to meet her expenses.
-Due to the diligent of the efforts of Heintz & Becker, Ms. R. now faces the future with financial security.
+Due to the diligent efforts of Heintz & Becker, Ms. R. now faces the future with financial security.

 Mr. W was a healthy young man prior to a negligent motorist pulling out from a side street directly into his path.
 Mr. W suffered a fractured and dislocated hip as a result of the crash.
-Ultimately he required a right total hip replacement.
-Thankfully, Mr. W had an excellent recovery.
+Ultimately he required a right side total hip replacement.
+Thankfully, Mr. W. had an excellent recovery.

 Despite the seriousness of his injury, the insurance carrier for the responsible party offered an amount that wouldn’t even cover Mr. W’s medical bills.
-The Law Firm of Heintz & Becker filed a lawsuit on Mr. W’s behalf.
+Heintz & Becker filed a lawsuit on Mr. W’s behalf.
 On the eve of trial, the insurance carrier agreed to pay $600,000.00.
 Mr. W’s bills have been paid and he has the money necessary to care for his future medical needs.

 Premises Liability -- $450,000 Settlement

-Ms. H. suffers from traumatically induced right sided Brachial Plexopathy.
+Ms. H. suffers from traumatically induced right sided Brachial Plexopathy, a form of peripheral neuropathy.
 To Ms. H. these are just big words.
 All she understands is that the arm and wrist above her dominant hand are basically paralyzed in a spastic type palsy position close to her chest.
 She knows that any attempt to move her elbow or wrist causes substantial pain.
 She understands that as a result of her injury, her dominant hand has been rendered useless.
 She has great difficulty holding a pen or using her hand to form a grip.
 It is difficult to even run a comb through her hair, let alone apply makeup.
 Her life has been effectively shattered.
 She endures pain on a daily basis, not to mention the anguish she feels every time she looks at her right extremity deformity in the mirror.
 She continues to live on a daily regimen of pain killers.
 It is certainly not the way Ms. H. pictured her twilight years.

 Ms. H.’s injuries were the direct result of the negligence of two corporate entities.
 Company A had been contracted by the City of Bradenton to perform renovations along 12th Street West.
 During the course of renovations, Company A had leased a sign from Company B. The sign had been neglected to the extent it was lying across the sidewalk of 6th Avenue West, in the vicinity of the 12th Street renovations, with its legs protruding across the sidewalk pointing toward the street.
 Ms. H had been walking along the very same sidewalk and tripped over the sign, thrusting her toward the concrete.
 She immediately suffered extreme pain in her right arm and wrist.
 Interestingly, Company A blamed Company B for the fall and Company B blamed Company A. Both corporations also saw fit to blame Ms. H. They argued the sign was plainly visible and it was Ms. H.'s fault for not seeing it.